Supporting

 Hope

-Project Reach Out seeks to build hope and joy for individuals living with mental illness, and for their wider whānau.
-By actively instigating social activity and connection, the Project offers a fuller range of social opportunities – the chance to get together, talk, laugh, enjoy new experiences and explore strength-based activities.
+We seek to build hope and joy for people living with a mental illness, and for their wider whānau.
+We have a network of Friends who actively facilitate social opportunities and activities – the chance to get together, talk, laugh, and enjoy new experiences.